bloomberg/rmqcpp/docs/doxygen.md

 ## Producing messages

-Messages can be sent to a RabbitMQ broker using an `rmqa::Producer` object.
+Messages can be sent to a RabbitMQ broker using a `rmqa::Producer` object.
 To create one, it is necessary to provide:
 - a topology object;
-- the exchange to which the publisher will publish;
+- the exchange to which the publisher will publish; and
-- maximum number of unconfirmed messages before `send` blocks.
+- the maximum number of unconfirmed messages before `send` blocks.

 ```cpp
 // How many messages can be awaiting confirmation before `send` blocks